EducationCambridge U. (’73-’76), Imperial Col. (’79-’80), SISSA Trieste (’81-’83)

 Favourite thing to do in my job: Surprise people

-Particle physics theory
+My Work: Particle physics theory

 I lecture on the undergraduate and masters level physics courses.
 In particular I teach advanced quantum mechanics, quantum field theory and nuclear and subnuclear physics but in the past I have also taught basic physics courses.